 However, before the actual tour starts, you already have a couple of shows booked for the spring.
 There’s the Frontiers Festival in Italy and at least one U.K show.
 Are there still more shows to be announced soon?

-I also heard a rumour that you’re maybe performing at the M3 festival?
+I also heard a rumor that you’re maybe performing at the M3 festival?

-Do you still have plans to form that “super group” which we discussed last year?
+Do you still have plans to form that “supergroup” that we discussed last year?